casper-ecosystem/cep18/docs/3-transfer.md

 ### Changing Account Security Permissions

-The `change_security` entrypoint can be used by an account with `admin` access to alter the security level of other accounts.
+The `change_security` entrypoint can be used by an account with `admin` access to alter the security level of other accounts as described [here](../cep18/README.md#changing-security-access).

 There are five security levels, with the strongest level taking precedence over any other assigned levels.
 In order of highest strength to lowest: